-You, probably, remember the Girard-Perregaux Traveller Moon Phases and Large Date: that gorgeous wristwatch that the Swiss watchmaker has released back in March 2014.
+You, probably, remember the gorgeous Traveller Moon Phases and Large Date that Girard-Perregaux has released back in March 2014.
 If not, you should have: there are not so many timekeepers of this caliber that so delicately combine functionality with extreme refinement.

-To make using the complication a tad easier, the watch was equipped with a dedicated push-button at 4 o’clock that allows to manipulate the indicator in one hour increments.
-As usual when it comes to timekeepers of such a high pedigree, the pusher looks here as organic as it could possibly be.
-As does the screw-down setting crown that looks quite comfortable to operate.
+To make using the complication a tad easier, the watch was equipped with a dedicated push-button at 4 o’clock that allows manipulating the indicator in one-hour increments.
+As usual, when it comes to timekeepers of such a high pedigree, the pusher looks here as organic as it could be.
+As does the screw-down setting crown that is deliciously comfortable to operate.

-Measuring 44 millimeters in diameter and just a tad over 12 mm thick, the watch is massive, but not excessively so (at least, on a normal wrist) and it would clearly look great if accompanied by an expensive suit and nice shirt.
+Measuring 44 millimeters in diameter and just a tad over 12 mm thick, the Traveller is massive, but not excessively so (at least, on a normal wrist) and it would look even better if accompanied by an expensive suit and nice shirt.
 As sporty as it is, it is also as elegant as an AMG coupe.

-According to official specs, the watch is powered by their own Caliber GP03300-0093 automatic movement, which basically means that this still the very same bullet-proof GP03300 mechanism with an additional module that rides atop of it.
-Also a natural-born dual-timer would probably look and feel a bit nicer, the design also makes the timepiece a lot more affordable, which is especially true for a less pricey version in stainless steel.
+According to official specs, the Traveller uses as a source of power their own self-winding Caliber GP03300-0093.
+This is still the very same bullet-proof GP03300 mechanism with an additional module that rides atop of it.
+Although a natural-born dual-timer would probably look and feel a bit nicer, the design also makes the timepiece a lot more affordable, which is especially true for a less pricey version in stainless steel.